 The design team consisting of ECHO urban design, ORANGE architects, Moederscheim Moonen, More Architecture and Studio Nauta – commissioned by Rotterdam developers Leyten and Stebru – has won the tender for the Zomerhofkwartier (ZOHO) in Rotterdam!

-ZoHo is an area adjacent to Rotterdam’s Central Business district and Agniese district.
-In the past decade, creative professionals have turned a brownfi eld into a lively district.
+ZoHo is an area adjacent to Rotterdam’s Central Business District.
+In the past decade, creative professionals have turned a brownfield into a lively district.

 Stacking and intertwining

-Social inclusion and cohesion is created by a mix in typologies and social housing, work spaces, collective spaces and in the way these are configured.
+Social inclusion by configuration Social inclusion and cohesion is created by a mix in typologies and social housing, work spaces, collective spaces and in the way these are configured.